fscarmen2/aaaa/README_EN.md

 Use the following commands for non-interactive installation with command-line parameters:

 <details>
-    <summary> Example 1: Chinese interface, specify server IP, port, API prefix, and no TLS encryption（Click to expand or collapse）</summary>
+    <summary> Example 1: Chinese, specify server IP, port, API prefix, and no TLS encryption（Click to expand or collapse）</summary>
 <br>

 ```bash